MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

                   | Err(key3, some_error2) |
                   +------------------------+
 ```
-Note: As shown in the example above, the errors are still implicitly ordered by offset as we do not persist any extra metadata separately.
+Note: As shown in the example above, the errors are still implicitly ordered by offset as we do not persist any extra metadata for them separately.
 A later error with the same key will always overwrite a previous one.

 # Rollout
 This feature will be rolled out behind the unsafe flag.